 - Chard, Ilminster & Langport (CLICK) PCN

 - Yeovil PCN

 Autism and ADHD Pathway Assessments

-The pre-assessment pathway documents for Autism and ADHD can be found here.
+The pre-assessment pathway for Autism and ADHD can be found on the Autism and ADHD Pathway page.
 These documents have been developed in collaboration with education, health and care colleagues as well as parent carers, children and young people (CYP).
 They have been developed to support education settings, practitioners, and parent carers so that everyone better understands the pre-assessment pathway.